LiskArchive/lisk-sdk/elements/lisk-transactions/README.md

 The lifecycle of a transaction in general in Lisk SDK can be summarized as follows:

 1. A transaction is created and signed (off-chain).
 The script to do it is in `src/create_and_sign.ts`.
 2. The transaction is sent to a network.
-This can be done by a third party tool (like `curl` or `Postman`), but also using Lisk Commander, Lisk Hub or Mobile.
+This can be done by a third party tool (like `curl` or `Postman`), but also using Lisk Commander.
+   To send the default transactions for the protocol network, you can rely on the wallet Lisk UI tools - Lisk Hub and Mobile.
 All of the tools need to be authorized to access an HTTP API of a network node.
 3. A network node receives a transaction and after a lightweight schema validation, adds it to a transaction pool.
 4. In the transaction pool, the transactions are firstly `validated`.
 In this step, only static checks are performed.
 These include schema validation and signature validation.
 5. Validated transactions go to the `prepare` step defined in the transaction class, which to limit the I/O database operations prepares all the information relevant to properly `apply` or `undo` the transaction.
 The store with the prepared data is a parameter of the mentioned methods.